-- Advising members of the College on all matters of fire safety, ensuring suitable arrangements are identified to meet the requirements of current fire legislation; - Liaising with P&E members and external contractors in all fire precaution matters affecting new buildings, extensions, and alterations to existing buildings; - Maintaining Fire Safety documentation (fire risk assessment, fire strategy, building information and evacuation plans); - Preparing, organising, and carrying out fire safety training and fire drills; - Investigating incidents involving fire-related matters and preparing management reports; - Auditing fire safety provisions in all College buildings and advising on any remedial action;
+- Advising members of the College on all matters of fire safety, ensuring suitable arrangements are identified to meet the requirements of current fire legislation. - Liaising with P&E members and external contractors in all fire precaution matters affecting new buildings, extensions, and alterations to existing buildings. - Maintaining Fire Safety documentation (fire risk assessment, fire strategy, building information and evacuation plans).

-Liaising with the Fire and Rescue Service.
+- Preparing, organising, and carrying out fire safety training and fire drills. - Investigating incidents involving fire-related matters and preparing management reports. - Auditing fire safety provisions in all College buildings and advising on any remedial action. - Liaising with the Fire and Rescue Service.

-2.19.
+2.21.
 Evacuation Marshals (previously Fire Wardens)

 Evacuation Marshals (previously known as Fire Wardens) may be utilised during any emergency where a building or campus may need to be evacuated such as during a fire, dangerous occurrence (major gas leak) or suspect/identified explosive device.
-Each campus will have a number of nominated staff who will have received enhanced training from the HS&E BP's.
+Each campus will have several nominated staff who will have received enhanced training from the H&S Officer's.
 All other college staff will receive awareness training of the evacuation process to enable them to 'step in' if their nominated Evacuation Marshals is absent.

-2.20.
+2.22.
 Property & Environment (P&E) Managers

-P&E Managers are responsible for ensuring a safe, stimulating, and business-like environment for learners at the campus, advising on HS&E compliance in facilities operations and maintaining registers for the maintenance and servicing of relevant equipment and infrastructure.
+P&E Managers are responsible for ensuring a safe, stimulating, and business-like environment for students at the campus, advising on H&S compliance in facilities operations and maintaining registers for the maintenance and servicing of relevant equipment and infrastructure.
 The P&E Manager is the Deputy Duty Holder (Asbestos) (DDH(A)) and the Deputy Responsible Person (DRP) Water Services to maintain Legionella compliance.

-2.21.
-Faculty Managers and Technicians
+2.23.
+Curriculum Managers and Curriculum Leads

-Faculty Managers, assisted by Faculty Technicians are responsible for providing a point of contact for HS&E matters within their curriculum area and consulting with the HS&E BP's and managers to ensure safe working practices.
-Faculty Managers and Technicians are responsible for monitoring day to day activity and assisting with inspections, investigations, and communication with staff.
+Curriculum Managers, assisted by Curriculum Leads are responsible for providing a point of contact for H&S matters within their curriculum area and consulting with their regional H&S Officer's to ensure safe working practices.
+Curriculum Managers and Curriculum Leads are responsible for monitoring day to day activity and assisting with inspections, investigations, and communication with staff.

-2.22.
+2.24.
 Radiation Protection Supervisors (RPSs)

-RPSs are responsible for coordinating and advising on radiation safety within their curriculum area, developing and implementing procedures that comply with relevant legislation and providing advice, training, inspections, record-keeping, and reporting.
+Where radiation sources are required for curriculum use, the Physics Tutor will be required to attend an RPS course and on completion, be the nominated science department RPS.
+They are responsible for coordinating and advising on radiation safety within their curriculum area, developing and implementing procedures that comply with relevant legislation and providing advice, training, inspections, record-keeping, and reporting.

-2.23.
+2.25.
 HR Business Partners (HRBPs)

-HRBPs are responsible for providing or signposting to guidance on eye tests, Occupational Health referrals, work related stress and sickness management.
-HRBP's are also the initial contact for Wellbeing/Wellness matters.
+HRBPs are responsible for providing or signposting guidance on eye tests, Occupational Health referrals, work related stress and sickness management.
+HRBP's are also the initial contact for Wellbeing/Wellness matters